Kodak Pro Image 100 Film Review

 The location isn’t as important as the weather, however, as this film’s results depend greatly on the quality of light.

-In fact, I found the weather making such a profound effect on the appearance of my results with Pro Image 100 that I barely recognized the film after moving to a different climate.
+In fact, the weather had such a profound effect on the appearance of my results with Pro Image 100 that I barely recognized the film after moving to a different climate.
 More on that below.

-Film prices have been going up lately, and colour films are a rarety at some stores — no thanks to the supply chain disruptions of the 2020s.
+Film prices have been going up, and colour films are a rarety at some stores — no thanks to the supply chain disruptions of the 2020s.
 Whereas Kodak’s Pro Image 100, whenever available, remains at about $10 per roll of 36exp. in 35mm.

 Indeed, you may find this film to be more grainy and less accurate in reproducing colours than Portra and Ektachrome films while lacking the contrast of Ektar.
 In their technical datasheet, Kodak describes Pro Image as behaving similarly to Gold 200 in print — a consumer-type film.